Lowland bongo discovered after a long time of secret life in Uganda.

 “It could be that bongo and other species are moving between Virunga National Park DRC and Uganda, showing just how important it is to protect the rainforests, which still connect the two countries.”

-Several other wildlife species that had not been recorded existent in the park before just like the bongo were recorded during this first ever camera trap animal life survey in Semuliki National Park.
+Several other wildlife species that had not been recorded existent in the park before just like the lowland bongo antelope were recorded during this first ever camera trap animal life survey in Semuliki National Park.
 These include Forest elephants, chimpanzees, buffalos and leopards as well as the smaller, lesser-known animals such as elephant shrews, the common Kusimanse and the slippery African golden cat.
 These were part of more than 18,000 wildlife images of 32 mammal species captured during the survey.

 There no bongos conserved in zoos and therefore a great effort on conserving those in their natural habitat by combating illegal hunting, logging and any human encroachment threats is the only way we can continue to see amazing species on a Uganda safari.